Street Fighter characters index

 - No Name Given: Wayne Nakamura had no name in Street Fighter III, and he was given the name Richard Burgman in the comics.
 With his SFV profile, Capcom offically named him Wayne Nakamura.

-- Otaku: Gillian is apparently an anime fan.
+- Otaku: Juliana is apparently an anime fan.

-- Weight Woe: Gillian's weight is listed as being a secret.
+- Weight Woe: Juliana's weight is listed as being a secret.

-Two teenaged sisters who were raised with Yun and Yang, and have been their friends ever since then.
+Two teenage sisters who were raised with Yun and Yang, and have been their friends ever since then.
 Older sister Houmei is headstrong and outspoken, little sister Shaomei is shy and gentle.

 - Bare Your Midriff: Houmei's short qipao-like top let her show off her belly.

 - Berserk Button: In both Yun's IV ending and Yang's III one, the twins learn that sneaking out of Hong Kong without telling Houmei can bring PAINFUL consequences.